vonshednob/metaindexmanager/doc/metaindexmanager.rst

   ``-h``
     Show the help and exit.

+  ``-v``
+    Show the version and exit.

+  ``--check-for-update``
+    Check online on vonshednob.cc whether your version of metaindexmaneger is up to date with the most recent published version.

   ``-m metaindex config file``
     Location of your metaindex config file.
 If not specified, the default